 You can read details on how to register your business here.
 Once the company is registered, its directors or promoters should open a bank account in the company name.

 BPOs doing business via telecom resources must also obtain Other Service Provider (OSP) Licences from the Department of Telecommunication.
+Finally, GST registration is required once you have received the OSP Registration Certificate.

-4. Invest in the necessary equipment
+5. Invest in necessary equipment and set up your infrastructure

-Those operating call centers will need to invest in good computers, as well as reliable telephone lines and a high-speed internet connection.
-Most importantly, you’ll need to office space, even if it is a small rented facility or your garage.
+Those operating call centers will need to invest in good computers, reliable telephone lines and a high-speed internet connection.
+You will also need an office space, even if it is a small rented facility or your garage.
+Besides regular office supplies, you will also need to purchase:

 - Call center software that integrates with your business tools.